LongSpec: Long-Context Lossless Speculative Decoding with Efficient Drafting and Verification: Methodology

-The theoretical guarantee is provided in Appendix~\ref{appendix:attn_aggr}.
+\textbf{Aggregation.} We then combine these two parts into the final attention output $O_{\mathrm{merge}}$ via a log-sum-exp trick.
+First, we compute and then apply a weighted summation to the two outputs: The theoretical guarantee is provided in Appendix~\ref{appendix:attn_aggr}.
 As outlined above, this hybrid approach employs the highly efficient \texttt{Flash Attention} kernel for most of the computations in long-sequence inference and only uses a custom masking attention \texttt{fused\_mask\_attn} for the small number of speculative tokens.
 The kernel \texttt{fused\_mask\_attn} follows the design philosophy of \texttt{Flash Attention 2}~\cite{dao2023flash} by splitting \(Q\), \(K_{\text{specs}}\), and \(V_{\text{specs}}\) into small blocks.
 This strategy reduces global memory I/O and fully leverages GPU streaming multiprocessors.
 Furthermore, for each block in the computation of \(QK_{\text{specs}}^\top\), the mask matrix is loaded and used to apply the masking operation.
-The Hybrid Tree Attention effectively balances the parallel verification of multiple branches with improved inference speed, all without compromising the correctness.
+The Hybrid Tree Attention effectively balances the parallel verification of multiple branches with improved inference speed, all without compromising correctness.